Vaxy15/Vaxy15/README.md

 - 🔭 I’m currently working on developing my skills and knowledge
 - 📫 How to reach me: LinkedIn DM for inquiry
 - 💻 JAVA, C/C++
-- 🕸️ HTML, CSS, JS, NodeJs, ExpressJS
+- 🕸️ HTML, CSS, JS, NodeJs
 - 🐬 MySQL
 #
 - 🔭 I’m currently working on developing my skills and knowledge